zzm634/typeorm-no-arp/docs/many-to-many-relations.md

 ## bi-directional relations

 Relations can be uni-directional and bi-directional.
-Uni-directional are relations with a relation decorator only on one side.
+Uni-directional relations are relations with a relation decorator only on one side.
-Bi-directional are relations with decorators on both sides of a relation.
+Bi-directional relations are relations with decorators on both sides of a relation.

 We just created a uni-directional relation.
 Let's make it bi-directional: